Osceola Magic vs. Austin Spurs - Game Highlights

 Check out the Osceola Magic Statistics

+- Austin Drops First Game of Season to Osceola, 110-102 - Austin Spurs

-- Osceola Magic Fall to Austin Spurs in First Road Match - Osceola Magic
+- Osceola Magic Rally in Second Half to Take Down Austin Spurs - Osceola Magic

+- Iowa Wolves Suffer First Loss at Home 140-144 to Undefeated Windy City Bulls - Iowa Wolves

 The opinions expressed in this article are those of the writer(s), and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.